digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/identity_management.rst

 in its own namespace by default, but there are situations where this is not desired.

-A common scenario is that you first host the party on behalf of your client, but subsequently hand over the party to the clients own node.
+A common scenario is that you first host the party on behalf of your client, but subsequently hand over the party to the client's own node.
 With the default party allocation, this would mean that you will still control the party of the client.

 To avoid this, you need your client to create a new party on their own and export a party delegation